JonaaSalobehaj/MovieTicketBookingSystem/README.md

 Submission Deadline: 20.03.2023, 23:59 hours.

 # Additional Notes
+HOW TO RUN THE CODE:
+1. Download XAMPP:
+Go to XAMPP's website and download it for your operating system (https://www.apachefriends.org/download.html ).
+Make sure to install XAMPP with PHP version 8.1 or higher.
+Once downloaded, follow the installation instructions.
+Don't forget to start Apache and MySQL after installation!

+2. Install Composer:
+Head to the Composer website and follow the instructions to download and install it. (https://getcomposer.org/download/) Make sure to add Composer to your system's PATH so you can run it from anywhere.

+3. Clone the Laravel Project from GitHub:
+Open your command line and navigate to where you want to put the project.
+Use the command git clone <repository_url> to clone the project.
+Replace <repository_url> with the project's GitHub URL.

+4. Navigate to the Project Directory:
+Open the terminal and change directory to the project folder using cd <project_folder>.

+5. Install Dependencies:
+Run "composer install" to install all project dependencies.

+6. Create Environment File:
+Copy the .env.example file to .env by running "cp .env.example .env".
+Customize the .env file with your database name, username and password.

+7. Generate Application Key:
+Run 'php artisan key:generate" to generate the application key.

+8. Run Migrations:
+If the project has migrations, run them with "php artisan migrate".

+9. Serve the Application:
+Start the development server with "php artisan serve".
+Visit http://localhost:8000 in your browser to see the project.

+10. Credentials:
+-	User: admin@cinemingle.com  Password: password
+-	Admin: admin@cinemingle.com  Password: password
+-	Test Credit Card: Card Number: 4242 4242 4242 4242
+Expiry Date:	Any date in the future
+CVV:	100
+-	Checkout Dashboard Credentials: Email: jsalobehaj21@epoka.edu.al
+Password: G!FUd9VXH4yFjNX

 Phase II: User Requirements and Application Specifications Submission Deadline: 18.03.2024, 23:59
 1. Chosen Development Model: